Ethiopia – Dec 21-Jan 7, 2023

 Day 7 Wed Dec 28

-I was up at 4:30, had a shower, luckily all the clothes I washed were dry and walked in the pitch darkness the 1 km down to the bus depot.
+I was up at 4:30 and had a shower, luckily all the clothes I washed were dry and I walked in the pitch darkness the 1 km to the bus depot.
 I had wisely purchased a ticket the night before.
-A very nice guy walked me to my hotel and showed me where to eat had saved me a good seat at the front of the bus.
+A very nice guy walked me to my hotel, showed me where to eat and saved me a good seat at the front of the bus.
 500 birr.

-After a huge climb we reached the large town of Gashena, all muddy after the rain/thunderstorm last night.
-At this altitude, there were a lot of skinny eucalyptus and fields of barley ready to harvest.
+After a huge climb, we reached the large town of Gashena, all muddy after the rain/thunderstorm last night.
+At this altitude, there were skinny eucalyptus and barley ready to harvest.
 A parade of people wrapped in heavy shawls were walking on the highway.

 The road stayed high for a long time.
-Some of the canyon far below looked a little like the Grand Canyon.
+Some of the canyons far below looked a little like the Grand Canyon.

 The road remained high up on a very long ridge.
 There were fields of golden wheat everywhere.